Pro-Moscow protesters seize arms, declare republic; Kiev fears invasion

 Avakov accused Putin on Sunday of orchestrating the "separatist disorder" and promised that disturbances would be brought under control without violence.

-Russia has been pushing internationally a plan proposing the "federalization" of Ukraine in which regions of the country of 46 million would have broad powers of autonomy.
+Russia has been pushing internationally a plan proposing the "federalisation" of Ukraine in which regions of the country of 46 million would have broad powers of autonomy.

-Ukraine, drawing up its own plan for "de-centralization" in which municipalities would retain a portion of state taxes, says the Russian proposal is aimed at carving it up.
+Ukraine, drawing up its own plan for "de-centralisation" in which municipalities would retain a portion of state taxes, says the Russian proposal is aimed at carving it up.

-Ukraine's defense ministry said a Russian marine had shot and killed a Ukrainian naval officer in Crimea on Sunday night.
+Ukraine's defence ministry said a Russian marine had shot and killed a Ukrainian naval officer in Crimea on Sunday night.

 (Additional reporting by Thomas Grove, Natalia Zinets and Pavel Polityuk, and David Storey in Washington; Writing by Richard Balmforth and Peter Graff; Editing by Alastair Macdonald and Giles Elgood)